 Permits are required for all fires.
 Be advised that permits will not be issued to burn garden refuse or other waste on lots within townsite, having less than 2000 square metres in size.

 Fire permits can be obtained from the local Fire Control Officers (see Fire Break Order for a list of FCOs’ contact details).

-From 29 March 2017 to midnight on 4 May 2017, all residents are required to have permits to burn for all fires.
+All residents are required to have permits to burn for all fires during the restricted periods.
 Fire permits are free, however you must apply in person for the original permit.

 Affected neighbours must be notified at least 24 hours prior to any burning taking place.
 The permit holder must comply with the conditions set out in the permit and be in attendance at the fire at all times.